Miyukiichan/CurseFM/README.md

 # CurseFM

-An Ncurses file manager written in C. Ranger BTFO.
+An Ncurses file manager written in C. Useful for basic navigation as well as previewing and opening files from the terminal.

 Very much a work in progress.
 Just something I do for fun.
 Don't expect to be completely done.